What was Imagine FutureEd?

-Imagine FutureEd is an online design competition open to any U.S.-based young person age 13-18.
-Youth participants will be asked to submit a scenario (a story about the future) about the future of learning and will have the option of producing an accompanying artifact from the future (an illustration of an object or scene from a future world).
+Imagine FutureEd is an online design competition that was hosted by KnowledgeWorks and Teach the Future in early 2017.
+Youth participants were be asked to submit a scenario (a story about the future) about the future of learning and had the option of producing an accompanying artifact from the future (an illustration of an object or scene from a future world).

 Who are the host organizations?

 KnowledgeWorks is a nonprofit social enterprise committed to providing every learner with meaningful personalized learning experiences that ensure success in college, career and civic life.
 In addition to developing the capabilities of educators to implement and sustain competency-based and early college schools and partnering with federal, state and district leaders to remove policy barriers that inhibit the growth of personalized learning, we provide national thought leadership around the future of learning.
 Teach the Future is a nonprofit whose mission is to bring foresight and futures thinking to students and schools.